DariuszDepta/mt-on-tour/counter/README.md

 }
 ```

-Check if the contract is instantiated:
+Check if the contract was properly instantiated:

 ```shell
 $ wasmd query wasm list-contract-by-code 1 -o json | jq